![]() The Leading Online Plumbing Supplier Since 1995 |

 A. After you install a new filter (this is the case with any/all brands of filter cartridges) you should run it for a few minutes.
 Generally cloudy or white water indicates air in the line and this is natural and normal with the replacement of a cartridge.
 Air will enter in the housing, lines and cartridge.
 Just run the water for a few (up to 5) minutes and the cloudy conditions will go away (unless you have VERY cold water in which case it is the oxygen in the water that could be making the water look cloudy).
 It is always a good idea to run the water free flowing for a few minutes after installing any brand or type of new filter cartridge.
 Also, when you're using drinking-water filter cartridges that contain carbon, it is recommended that you run the faucet tap for at least 20 seconds prior to each use to flush very fine black carbon powder that may be present.

-Q. "Why are the WLCS-1000 Filter Systems, the W250 replacement cartridge kits and the WLC-R water filters not for sale in California, Iowa or Wisconsin?"
+Q. "Why are the W-250 replacement cartridge kits, the CBR2-10R, and the WLC-R water filters not for sale in California?"

-A.The WLCS-1000, the W250 cartridge kits and the WLC-R filter have a 1/2 (0.5) micron rating that are capable of removing cysts in water.
+A.The W-250 cartridge kits, the CBR2-10R, and the WLC-R filter have a 1/2 (0.5) micron rating that are capable of removing cysts in water.
 The most common microbial cysts in water are giardia lambia and cryptosporidium.
 Since these products have a 1/2 (0.5) micron rating, and show they can reduce certain amounts of lead and volatile organic compounds (VOCs), the California Department of Health says this is a "health claim" being made by the filter company.
-The WLCS-1000 System and the W250 replacement cartridge kits have been Tested and certified by NSF International.
-The WLC-R filters have been Tested and Certified by NSF International for material requirements only.
+The W-250 replacement cartridge kits have been Tested and certified by NSF International.
+The CBR2-10R and WLC-R filters have been Tested and Certified by NSF International for material requirements.
 But these particular products have NOT been certified by the California Department of Health.
-The California Department of Health will not allow the sale of the WLC-R filter for residential use in California unless they are certified by them.
-Recently the States of Iowa and Wisconsin have adopted California's Department of Health policies that make these illegal to sell these products in those States without certification as well.
-Currently American Plumber is taking steps to have these certified with the Department of Health.
+The California Department of Health will not allow the sale of the CBR2-10R or WLC-R filters for residential use in California unless they are certified by them.
+Currently American Plumber is taking steps to have these certified.

 Q. "I may have a water problem but I'm not sure.
 Can you help me?"